tolesdev/semantix/README.md

 ### Commands

 ### latest
-Checks repository tags to determine and displays the latest release version.
+Checks repository tags to determine the latest release version.

 ---
 ### next
-Checks repository tags to determine the latest version, then calculates and displays the next release version based off of the commit history after the last release.
+Checks repository tags to determine the latest version and calculates the next release version based off of the commit history after the latest release.

 ---
 ### update